dmachard/go-dnscollector/README.md

 ## Performance

-Tuning may be neccesary to deal with a large traffic loads.
+Tuning may be necessary to deal with a large traffic loads.
 Please refer to the [performance tuning](./docs/performance.md) guide if needed.

 ## Contributing